Cubulating mapping tori of some polynomial growth free group automorphisms: Background

 Let $C$ be a CAT(0) cube complex.
-Then $g\in\Aut(C)$ is \emph{(combinatorially) elliptic} if $g$ fixes a $0$--cube and \emph{(combinatorially) hyperbolic} if there is a bi-infinite combinatorial geodesic $\widetilde A$ in $C$ so that $g$ stabilizes $\widetilde A$ in the following way: there exists $\tau\in\integers$ so that, regarding $\widetilde A$ as an isometric embedding $\widetilde A:\reals\to C^1$, we have $g\widetilde A(t)=\widetilde A(t+\tau)$ for all $t\in\reals$.
-By replacing $C$ by a \emph{cubical subdivision} -- i.e. by subdividing $C$ so that the hyperplanes become subcomplexes and each hyperplane is replaced by $2$ parallel hyperplanes -- we can assume that any fixed group $G\leq\Aut(C)$ has the property that each $g\in G$ is either elliptic or hyperbolic~\cite{Haglund:semisimple}.
+Then $g\in\Aut(C)$ is \emph{(combinatorially) elliptic} if $g$ fixes a $0$--cube and \emph{(combinatorially) hyperbolic} if there is a bi-infinite combinatorial geodesic $\widetilde A$ in $C$, and $\tau\in\integers$, such that, regarding $\widetilde A$ as an isometric embedding $\widetilde A:\reals\to C^1$, we have $g\widetilde A(t)=\widetilde A(t+\tau)$ for all $t\in\reals$.
+By Corollary~5.2 of~\cite{Haglund:semisimple}, the \emph{translation length} $\tau$ is independent of $\widetilde A$; $\tau$ is the minimal distance by which $g$ moves a $0$--cube.
+By replacing $C$ by a \emph{cubical subdivision} -- i.e. by subdividing $C$ so that the hyperplanes become subcomplexes and each hyperplane is replaced by $2$ parallel hyperplanes -- we can assume that any group $G\leq\Aut(C)$ has the property that each $g\in G$ is either elliptic or hyperbolic~\cite{Haglund:semisimple}.
 Indeed, it is shown in~\cite{Haglund:semisimple} that the action of $G$ on $C$ has this property provided $G$ acts \emph{without inversions in hyperplanes} in the sense that whenever $g\in G$ stabilizes a hyperplane, it stabilizes each of the associated halfspaces.
 Passing to the cubical subdivision of $C$ ensures that the action is without inversions.